libin049/QDInvSynthesis/README.md

 # QDInvSynthesis

 this is the tool for "Automatic Invariant Synthesis for Simple Loops Programs".
+We offer a binares file, which can be executed in ubuntu 64bit(>= 14.04).

+##Execute:
+./main ../array.cpp --

+If it can not be executed in your linux system. you can build it.

 ##build
 Building QDInvSynthesis using Z3 and Clang